tmpfs/pageloop/app/system/docs/source/api/index.md

 running.
 If the job is running a conflict status response error code is sent.

-An accepted response is sent on success.
+An accepted response is sent on success with the job information for the task.

 ## GET /templates

 Get a list of application templates.

+## GET /jobs

+Get a list of active jobs.

 </div>